dolfinx.fem.petsc

 - Parameters:

-form_compiler_options – Options used in FFCx compilation of this form.
+for more information.form_compiler_options – Options used in FFCx compilation of all forms.
 Run

 ffcx --help